salehtundra/FestersQuest2.0/README.md

 13. 5th boss unlocks inreased gun speed upgrade.
 14. 6th boss unlocks ability to go to alien world.
 15. Final boss unlocks ng+ upgrade.
+16. Bosses and enemies tweaked to be stronger due to better upgrades.
+17. Enemy spawn pools are much larger, deal with more enemies on the screen.
+Game becomes more like a bullet hell.

 ## Item Changes
 1. Potion icon changed to Burger (to match Hot Dogs as healing).